RobCC/git-jira-hook/README.md

 ## TODO

-- Test files
 - Update README / instructions
-- Experiment with rollup

 ## WIP

-- Tester only minifies entrypoint when `preserveModules` is active
+- shebags issue when `dynamicRequireTargets` is on.
-- Find out about _virtual folder

 ## Node features